-As an advanced, upper middle-income country, Malaysia is poised to achieve developed-nation status as early as 2020.
-We work closely with our partners on the ground to strengthen the business environment, provide opportunities for women and girls, improve security in vulnerable regions, bolster Malaysia’s international development cooperation, enhance the country’s electoral integrity and public accountability, and engage young Malaysians on current issues.
+As an advanced, upper middle-income country, Malaysia is poised to achieve developed-nation status by 2020.
+Still, the country faces challenges.
+We work closely with our partners on the ground to strengthen entrepreneurship and international competitiveness, provide opportunities for women and girls, improve security in vulnerable regions, bolster Malaysia’s international development cooperation, enhance the country’s electoral integrity and public accountability, and engage young Malaysians to improve skills and resilience to take advantage of the new economy.

 Books for Malaysia